Approximating class approach for empirical processes of dependent sequences indexed by functions: Appendix

-\begin{proof}[Proof of Theorem~\ref{sat:bil_erw*}] (i) We will first show that $X^{(m)}$ converges in distribution to some random variable $X$.
+\begin{pf*}{Proof of Theorem \ref{satbilerw*}} (i) We will first show that $X^{(m)}$ converges in distribution to some random variable $X$.
 We denote by $L^{(m)}$ the distribution of $X^{(m)}$; this is defined since $X^{(m)}$ is measurable.
 Moreover, $L^{(m)}$ is a separable Borel probability measure on $S$.
-By Theorem~1.12.4 of \citet{VanWel96}, weak convergence of separable Borel measures on a metric space $S$ can be metrized by the bounded Lipschitz metric, defined by
+By Theorem 1.12.4 of van der Vaart and Wellner \cite{VanWel96}, weak convergence of separable Borel measures on a metric space $S$ can be metrized by the bounded Lipschitz metric, defined by for any Borel measures $L_1, L_2$ on $S$.
+Here, $ \mathrm{B L}_1:=\{f\dvtx S\lra\R\dvt \|f\|_{\mathrm{B L}_1} \leq1\}$, where